Resources

 What makes Sara stand out?

 Sara’s teaching approach is centered on building confidence and fostering harmony in a supportive environment.
-She tailors lessons to each student’s unique learning style, interests, and goals, ensuring personalized teaching strategies that keep students motivated and engaged.
+She tailors singing lessons to each student’s unique learning style, interests, and goals, ensuring personalized teaching strategies that keep students motivated and engaged.

 By incorporating modern tools such as digital audio workstations (DAWs), ear training software, vocal pitch training apps, and digital sheet music databases, Sara enhances the learning experience in diverse curricula.